kbatin/kbatin.github.io/README.md

 #### How to Play
 To play the game, open the Jupyter notebook [Open Inside Out Game Notebook](./insideoutgame.ipynb).
 Follow the instructions in the notebook to play through the game.

 I invite you to try the game and share your feedback.
-Have fun!
+Have fun! ᕙ(  •̀ ᗜ •́  )ᕗ